 Need to talk to someone about an abusive relationship?
 Come see us.

-If you think you might be in an abusive relationship, or you know that you are, please come in and talk with one of our Westchester Health pediatricians.
+If you think you might be in an abusive relationship, or you know that you are, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 We’re here for you and we can get you help.
 We want you to know that we’ll do everything we can to support you and what you’re going through, and help you get a safe, healthy resolution.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.